WirelessTrondheim/dogescope-firmware/README.md

 Main objectives of DogeScope firmware is:

-1. Remove WIFI module
-2. Remove all other features than the oscilloscope and the logic analyzer
+1. Remove all features, including the WIFI module, except the oscilloscope and the logic analyzer
+2. Remove dependency to Arduino
+3. One-click project setup in IDE8

 # OpenScope MZ (Deprecated)